List of NFL rivalries: Chicago Bears vs. Minnesota Vikings

 It began when the Vikings entered the league as an expansion team in 1961.
 The first time these two teams met, the Vikings stunned the Bears 37–13 in Minnesota.
-Both teams are members of the NFC North, and play at least twice a year.
+Both teams are members of the NFC North and play at least twice a year.
 The rivalry is known for having had many offensive-oriented contests, and also several surprising results.
-The Vikings lead the overall series 65–57–2.
+The Vikings lead the overall series 69–59–2.
 The teams have met once in the postseason, a 35–18 Bears win in the 1994 Wild Card Round.

 Detroit Lions vs. Green Bay Packers

 The Lions–Packers rivalry is an NFL rivalry between the Detroit Lions and Green Bay Packers.
 They first met in 1930 when the Lions were known as the Portsmouth Spartans and based in Portsmouth, Ohio.
 The team eventually moved to Detroit for the 1934 season.
 The Lions and Packers have been division rivals since 1933 and have always met at least twice a season since 1932, without any canceled games between both rivals.
-The Packers lead the series 105–75–7 as of the end of the 2022 season, the first time in NFL history that a team has recorded 100 wins over an opponent.
+The Packers lead the series 107–78–7 as of the 2025 season.
+This is the first time in NFL history that a team has recorded 100 wins over an opponent.
+The Packers have won both playoff meetings.

 Detroit Lions vs. Minnesota Vikings

 The Lions and Vikings have played twice annually since the Vikings entered the league's Western Conference in 1961.
 The two teams moved to the NFC Central after the AFL-NFL merger in 1970, which became the NFC North after the NFL's 2002 realignment.
 This is the only NFC North rivalry without any head-to-head postseason meetings.
-The Vikings lead the all-time series 80–41–2.
+The Vikings lead the all-time series 81–45–2.

 Green Bay Packers vs. Minnesota Vikings

-The Packers–Vikings rivalry began in 1961, when the Vikings entered the league as an expansion team.
+The Packers–Vikings rivalry began in 1961 when the Vikings entered the league as an expansion team.
 The rivalry is known for being very close, both in the all-time series and in each game.
-It is also considered to be one of the most intense rivalries in the NFL, due these close games, the fact that both teams have often fought for the NFC North title, and the fact that the two states in which these teams reside (Minnesota and Wisconsin) have a rivalry in many sports, seen between the Big Ten rivals, the University of Wisconsin and University of Minnesota.
+It is also considered to be one of the most intense rivalries in the NFL, due to these close games, the fact that both teams have often fought for the NFC North title and the fact that the two states in which these teams reside (Minnesota and Wisconsin) have a rivalry in many sports, seen between the Big Ten rivals, the University of Wisconsin and University of Minnesota.
 Events such as Randy Moss mooning the Green Bay crowd in the first playoff game between these two teams (won by the Vikings), and former Packer great Brett Favre's move to the Vikings have created more resentment between these teams.
-The Packers lead the all-time series 65–57–3, despite the two teams splitting their two playoff contests.
+The Packers lead the all-time series 66–60–3.
+The teams have split their two playoff contests.